Alive1024/Container-Monitor/README.md

 Q: Why not Prometheus + Grafana, or other mature container monitoring tools?

-A: Most of those tools depends on k8s, other than simply Docker.
-And some existing tools run in command line and need users to access physical host.
+A: Some tools depends on k8s, other than simply Docker.
+And some tools do not provide monitoring on GPUs (e.g. [cAdvisor](https://github.com/google/cadvisor/tree/master)).
+And some tools run in command line and need users to access physical host.
 After much searching, I did not find a simple and satisfying tool to meet my demand, so I develop this.

 Libraries adopted:
 - Collecting stats: [nvitop](https://github.com/XuehaiPan/nvitop#for-docker-users) and [Docker SDK for Python](https://github.com/docker/docker-py)